Ecological-Complexity-Lab/lab_website/network_course/index.md

 **Course Structure:** Lecture: 2 hours   Exercise:  2 hours  Total # of Points: 3

+**Course schedule:** Sunday to Thursday 23-27/2/2025, 8:00-17:00, and 12/3/2025 8:00-16:00 **Sde Boker campus**.

 **Teaching method:** The course is given entirely in English, in person (no zoom or hybrid classes).

-**Course schedule:** Sunday to Thursday 23-27/2/2025, 8:00-17:00, and 12/3/2025 8:00-16:00 **Sde Boker campus**.
+Students will be actively engaged through paper discussions, and because of the interactive format, enrollment is limited to 10 students.
+All classes, discussions, and presentations will be conducted in English, and students are encouraged to use their own research data for the final project.

 <!-- {%